 As you can see in the great video below, social media is hot right now.
 Many new entrepreneurs and businesses are eager to jump on the social media bandwagon since the hype has grown to deafening proportions.
-LinkedIn’s stock has nearly doubled since its IPO in April, Facebook is valued at upwards of $80 billion dollars and the launch of Google+ caused a 15% jump in Google’s stock in just the first two weeks alone.

 But there is a problem with all this social hype.
 The problem is that for most businesses social media wastes a lot of time and generates little in the way of results.
 I think the reason for this failure is that many businesses are making their social media about themselves, rather than about their customers.